 Multiple talks were also presented on design methodologies using both behavioral and compact models for GaN devices, which demonstrated different design approaches for a 10-W, Ka-band PA presented by Jonathan Leckey of ICONIC RF and a 10-W, 3.7-GHz Doherty PA using the AMCAD enhanced polyharmonic distortion (EPHD) model, presented by David Vye of AWR.
 Behavioral models were also featured in a talk by Wissam Saabe of AMCAD discussing the use of behavioral models in Visual System Simulator™ (VSS) system design software to capture the coupling effect between antenna arrays and nonlinear RF front ends and the impact on PA load impedance.

 Vince Mallette of Focus Microwave presented a talk based on the work of Dr. Tushar Sharma et.al. on the second harmonic source impedance and its influence on high-performance PAs that tied together device characterization, harmonic load/source-pull measurement systems, and high-efficiency PA design.
 A very instructive, real-world case study presented by this year’s moderator, Dominic Fitzpatrick of AMETEK CTS discussed troubleshooting stability issues for a wideband PA.

 This annual event continues to attract leading technologists and PA designers year after year and provides new design ideas and cutting-edge technologies of value to the audience (click here to register for presentation slides).
-As an added bonus, the event was recorded for future access/reference by microwave designers and each video presentation will be available on the AWR.TV YouTube channel in upcoming webinars and future on-demand viewing under the PA design playlist, for now you may view the presentations from previous events.
+As an added bonus, the event was recorded for future access/reference by microwave designers and each video presentation is now available on the https://www.awr.com/adf site for on-demand viewing.